Social Icons

 Suggestions I Proposed to My Friend

-I shared a few key principles that I had learned from both good and bad observations:
+I shared a few key things that I had learned from both good and bad observations:

 Observe with a focus on student learning

-Instead of looking at minor details like furniture arrangements, focus on how students are engaging with the lesson.
+Instead of looking at minor details like classroom arrangements or cleanliness, focus on how students are engaging with the lesson.

 Offer specific and actionable suggestions